top of page

 • Lavender

-Omega 3s can take up to six months to work, so you may want to use it to supplement a prescription antidepressant medication.
+Omega-3s can take up to six months to work, so you may want to use them to supplement a prescription antidepressant medication.

 Prescriptive Medications for the Treatment of Depression

-In general, medication works better when given as an adjunct to counseling.
-However, if a person really doesn't want to engage in counseling, just taking medication is better than nothing.
+In general, medication works better when used in conjunction with counseling.
+However, if a person truly does not want to engage in counseling, taking medication alone is usually still better than doing nothing at all.

-• Tricyclic Antidepressants also increase levels of available neurotransmitters, serotonin and norepinephrine.
-The best-known of these is Amitriptyline (Elavil).
-Because of their propensity for side effects, they are not prescribed as much as the SSRIs and SNRIs mentioned above.
-Sometimes tricyclics are also used off-label to help decrease neuropathic pain.
+• Tricyclic antidepressants also increase the availability of serotonin and norepinephrine.
+The best‑known of these is amitriptyline (Elavil).
+Because TCAs tend to have more side effects, they are prescribed less often than SSRIs and SNRIs.
+They are sometimes used off‑label to help reduce neuropathic pain.

 • MAO inhibitors are the oldest class of antidepressants, developed in the 1950s.
-They have a lot of interactions with foods, drinks, other medications and herbs so these are not used a lot anymore.
+They have many interactions with foods, drinks, medications, and herbs, so they are not used as frequently today.

 Some newer potential treatments are in the early stages of testing and development.
-Interestingly, some good results with depression are coming from these but, since they are known as illicit drugs, they are controversial.
+While early research shows promising results for depression, these approaches remain controversial because they involve substances that are currently classified as illicit drugs.
 These include:

-• Ketamine (esketamine) was originally used as an anesthetic during the Vietnam War and has been used for that purpose ever since.
-It is a relatively new off-label approach to treatment-resistant depression.
-The benefit of ketamine is that, if it is going to work for depression (about 50%), it works fast, within two to four hours, and the effects last for several days.
-So if there is a person with severe acute depression and suicidality, this may help.
-The downside is that it can cause some psychiatric/dissociative (i.e. disconnectedness, hallucinations) characteristics and also has the potential for addiction, and it should not be used by people with substance abuse issues.
+• Ketamine was originally used as an anesthetic during the Vietnam War and has been used for that purpose ever since.
+It is now a relatively new off‑label approach to treatment‑resistant depression.
+The benefit of ketamine is that, if it is going to work for depression (in roughly half of patients), it tends to work quickly—often within a few hours—and the effects can last for several days.
+For a person with severe, acute depression and suicidality, this may offer short‑term relief.
+The downside is that it can cause psychiatric or dissociative effects (such as feeling disconnected or experiencing perceptual changes or hallucinations).
+It has some potential for misuse, so it is generally not recommended for people with active substance use disorders.

-Exactly how ketamine works in the brain is not yet clear.
-There are several theories; the primary premise is that Ketamine decreases glutamate (an excitatory neurotransmitter) and increases GABA (a "calming" neurotransmitter) activity in the brain.
-This essentially repairs and enhances neurotransmission in the prefrontal cortex, in turn, reducing depression.
-Because it works on different brain receptors than SSIs and SNRIs, it may be a good option when a person does not respond to conventional antidepressants.
-Ketamine is also considered an adjunct in creating greater neuroplasticity-helping to create new neuronal channels, transformational in depressive thinking patterns.
+Exactly how ketamine works in the brain is not yet fully understood.
+Several theories exist, but the primary premise is that ketamine blocks NMDA (N‑methyl‑D‑aspartate) receptors, which leads to changes in glutamate signaling and increased activity at AMPA receptors.
+This appears to enhance neuroplasticity and strengthen connections in brain regions such as the prefrontal cortex, which is involved in mood regulation.
+Because ketamine works on different brain receptors than SSRIs and SNRIs, it may be a useful option when a person does not respond to conventional antidepressants.
+Ketamine is also thought to promote greater neuroplasticity, helping the brain form new pathways that may support shifts in depressive thinking patterns.

-There are other theories that are far beyond the scope of this site.
-For more detailed information, see the NIH publication: Ketamine Treatment for Depression: A Review.
-There is a good deal of ongoing research and emerging information on Ketamine.
-It is approved by the FDA for the treatment of major depression.
-For those interested (especially for those who cannot afford it), there are clinical trials in several states.
+Other theories are far beyond the scope of this site.
+For more detailed information, see the NIH‑linked review article Ketamine Treatment for Depression: A Review.
+There is a good deal of ongoing research and emerging information on ketamine.

-• Psilocybin mushrooms are another novel approach to treatment-resistant depression.
-It is similar to ketamine in that it enhances the effects of neurotransmitters and neuroplasticity.
-These rapidly produce a reduction in depressive symptoms almost immediately, and the antidepressant effects last for several weeks, sometimes even longer.
-More research is currently being done on psilocybin and depression, and although it has been shown to decrease depression in many people, it has not been approved by the FDA for the treatment of depression.
+• Psilocybin mushrooms are another emerging approach to treatment‑resistant depression.
+Like ketamine, psilocybin appears to enhance neurotransmitter activity and promote neuroplasticity.
+Research shows that psilocybin‑assisted therapy can produce rapid reductions in depressive symptoms, often within hours to days, and the antidepressant effects may last for several weeks or longer.
+More research is underway, and although psilocybin has shown significant promise for many people, it has not been approved by the FDA for the treatment of depression.

 PLEASE READ: